Cave Junction, Oregon: Notable people

 Cave Junction has a number of notable residents and past residents.
 Actor John Wayne was a visitor to a ranch in Selma, Oregon, about 10 mi north of town.
 He grew fond of the area after filming Rooster Cogburn along the Rogue River.
 This ranch has since become the Deer Creek Center which houses the Siskiyou Field Institute.
 Kristy Lee Cook, who was a contestant on American Idol 7, was also raised in Selma, where she used to live before joining the competition.
 Arthur B. Robinson is the head of the Oregon Institute of Science and Medicine, which is about 7 mi from Cave Junction.
+He also represents the city in Oregon’s 2nd State Senate District.